Skip to content

 Description

-From seiza, the body moves forward and both hands are placed on the floor.
+From seiza, the body is brought forward and both hands are placed on the floor.

-The body then moves forward and backward with support on the hands and feet.
+The body is moved forward and backward with support on the hands and feet.

 The movement is initiated from the hips (koshi).

-From this position, a rhythmic forward–backward motion is performed:
+From this position, a rhythmic forward–backward movement is performed:

-• Forward: the body moves forward and lowers in a controlled manner
+• forward: the body is brought forward and lowered in a controlled manner

-• Backward: the hips move back and the spine is lengthened
+• backward: the hips are moved backward and the back is lengthened

-The movement is performed in a controlled rhythm following the count.
+The movement is performed in a controlled manner in time with the count.

 Purpose